 - Learn the art of napkin folding.
 If you have kids, teach them to fold the napkins prior to the day of the event.
 Then on Thanksgiving, have them create napkin art.
 This will give them something to feel that they have contributed to the dinner.
 It is also a skill that they will have for life.
 I still know how to make pretty napkins folds that my mom taught me many years ago.

 - Plan to watch at least one of these 21 movies about Thanksgiving.
 Many of these can be found for free online or for cheap download.
-You can also find these movies at thrift stores and yard sales – especially if you still have a VHS player.

 I love the potential of Thanksgiving.
 Use it wisely as a time to say “I love and appreciate you” to those special people in your life.